 Discount of £75 per person for groups of 6 people or more

-We offer group volunteering trips for groups who are looking to take part in volunteer work overseas and get to know local communities:
+We offer group volunteering trips for groups of adults or under 18s who are looking to take part in volunteer work overseas and get to know local communities:

 Our normal placement fees apply (see each project page for costs and what’s included) with a discount of £75 per person for groups of 6 people or more.

-Our 1-12 week volunteering projects include animal care, child care, teaching, conservation, building and community development.
+Our group volunteering projects include animal care, child care, teaching, conservation, building and community development.

 Many of our overseas volunteering placements are ideal for a self-led school group trip and this makes a very cost effective option for a school expedition, with fees from only £475 per person (excluding flights).